benjie/.dev/pages/graphql/errors.md

 many types of them, and they can happen basically anywhere.
 Adding them to the schema would add a lot of noise, would require frontend developers to put in a lot of boilerplate code to handle them all, and would slow down time to market without delivering significant value.
-User's don't typically care why it went wrong, they just care whether it's their fault or not, and if not when they should try again.
+Users don't typically care why it went wrong, they just care whether it's their fault or not, and if not when they should try again.